github/docs/content/organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization.md

 Organization owners can also choose to further limit access to certain settings and actions across the organization.
 For more information on options for specific settings, see "[Managing organization settings](/articles/managing-organization-settings)."

 In addition to managing organization-level settings, organization owners have admin permissions for every repository owned by the organization.
-For more information, see "[Permission levels for an organization](/articles/permission-levels-for-an-organization)."
+For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."

 {% warning %}